aws-controllers-k8s/community/docs/contents/dev-docs/setup.md

  * [new branch]      docs -> docs
 ```

-## Create pull request
+## Create a pull request

 Finally, submit a pull request against the upstream source repository.

-Use either the link that show up as in the example above or to the upstream source repository and open the Pull Request.
-You'll see a link like the image below:
+Use either the link that show up as in the example above or to the upstream
+source repository and there open the pull request as depicted below:

 ![images](../images/github-pr.png)

+We monitor the GitHub repo and try to follow up with comments within a working
+day.